 The Digital Operational Resilience Act (DORA)

 DORA creates a regulatory framework under which all financial services firms need to prove they can withstand, respond to, and recover from all types of ICT-related disruptions and threats.
-Importantly, DORA includes the oversight of Critical ICT Third Party Providers (CTTPs), such as network providers, cloud platforms, data analytics services, and financial services firms.
+Importantly, DORA includes the oversight of Critical ICT Third Party Providers (CTPPs), such as network providers, cloud platforms, data analytics services, and financial services firms.
 This means that the regulation impacts not only banks and other financial institutions but also the technology firms that support them.

 The technology used or who provides it does not diminish or remove the need to comply with DORA.
 For example, DORA will apply to a financial services firm regardless of whether they use a hyperscale cloud provider or a small fintech.